-The EC evaluation highlights some priorities: among claimants, a key driver of satisfaction is agreement that 'the information provided by Acas at the EC form submission stage helped claimants understand how the EC process worked'.
+The EC evaluation highlights some priorities: among claimants, a key driver of satisfaction is agreement that 'the information provided by Acas at the EC form submission stage helped claimants understand how the EC process worked'39.
 Similarly, claimants who agreed that EC sounded suitable to their case when they discussed it with the ECSO were also more likely to give higher satisfaction scores.
 For employers, the availability of conciliators and method of contact (telephone) drive positive satisfaction scores.
-These findings show that for claimants providing clear information at the early stages of conciliators are available when they are needed throughout the process is key.
+These findings show that for claimants providing clear information at the early stages of conciliation is among the most important steps to take, 40 while for employers ensuring conciliators are available when they are needed throughout the process is key.